 What can you do

-If your friend is being abused then they most likely know very little kindness in their daily lives.
+If your friend is being abused, then they most likely know very little kindness in their daily lives.
 Try to tell them positive aspects about themselves to boost their self-esteem and give them more confidence to be independent.

 If we remember these points at all times, we can be a better friend and eventually support them in leaving their abusive relationship for good or help them cope with it.
-Here are some practical things to think about.

 Creating a safety plan for the home

 Your friend is experiencing physical abuse, and is at a stage where they are slowly starting to realise that things won’t change for the better.
 But if she hasn’t decided to get away once and for all, you can suggest some practices so that they can avoid physical assaults as much as possible.
-Some questions you could ask them with regards to their space are:
+Some questions you could ask them with regards to their space are: When your friend is experiencing physical abuse, other forms of abuse can be present at the same time, they might already realise that the situation will not change for the better.

 - How can you feel safer at home?